home-assistant/home-assistant.io/source/_components/wunderlist.markdown

 ## {% linkable_title Creating tasks with service `create_task`%}

-This component offers a new service domain `wunderlist` with the service `create_task`.
+This integration offers a new service domain `wunderlist` with the service `create_task`.
 You can call this service with the argument  `list_name` the argument `name` and the optional parameter `starred` to create a new task.

 | Service data attribute | Optional | Description | Example |